 TFSA’s are a relatively new type of account and some aspects of the account have yet to be worked out.
 For example — how much you can actively trade within your the account.
 But, there’s one thing for sure, the account is not intended for dodging taxes, so be sure to follow all the rules that come with having a TFSA.

 If you plan on opening a TFSA you should know exactly what you’re saving for and then choose to invest or save accordingly in order to help you achieve that savings goal.
-The stock market (S&P 500) has provided much higher returns than saving in past years.
+Historically speaking, the stock market (S&P 500) has often provided higher returns than saving.
 However, in order to have potentially achieved those returns, you’d need to have invested over a long time period and taken on more risk compared to saving.
 This makes a savings TFSA is ideal for money that you might need in the short term, for example, an emergency fund or next years vacation.
 A TFSA comprising of investments is an option to consider for long-term saving such as a deposit on a house you plan to buy in ten years.

 Why?
 When it comes to investing, you’re well served to have a plentiful supply of one thing — time.
 The stock market fluctuated a ton in the past although it trended upwards over time (S&P 500).
 You need to be willing to ride out the ups and downs and probably play the waiting game in order to have a chance at winning.
 Contrary to the saying — history does not always repeat itself and strong performance in times gone by doesn’t mean the same trend will continue in the future.

 The main benefit of a TFSA is its tax-advantaged nature — you don’t pay tax on any gains you make.
 While your contributions to a TFSA don’t reduce your taxable income and neither do any losses you suffer within the TFSA, the returns are not taxed which is very advantageous.
 If you're lucky enough to be in a position where you're maxing out your TFSA and RRSP and are wondering what's next then a personal investment account might be a good option.